Elizabeth runs various groups and workshops under the Reflective Spaces portfolio:

 “British miners in the 1920s fought for what was termed ‘pit-head’ time – the right to wash off the grime of the work in the boss’s time, rather than take it home with them.
 Supervision is the equivalent for those who work at the coalface of personal distress, disease and fragmentation.”
 Hawkins & Shohet

 As supervision – or reflective practice – this group will offer a mixture of conversation and creative approaches to support vocation, explore tricky encounters and re-energise vision.
 The option to use objects and images in our time can aid confidentiality in a group whose paths may cross in other contexts, being less reliant on story or detail.
 The group is open to Rectors, Ministers, Priests, Chaplains etc who work at the Coalface of ministry; I would encourage you to see this group as clearly part of work time and to seek expenses for the cost. £30 per session with a commitment to four dates and then the choice to stay or leave.
-This group has now begun on Thursday afternoons, if you are interested in other possibilities please email firstname.lastname@example.org
+This group has now begun, if you are interested in other possibilities please email firstname.lastname@example.org

 (*with thanks to M.Bazely & R.Layzell for the use of their chapter title in Enriching Ministry ed.
 Paterson & Rose)